Light Induced Quantum Anomalous Hall Effect in Cubic Rashba Spin-Orbit Coupled Systems: Results and Discussions

 Here, $\Delta_R=\eta\frac{\alpha^2_Re^2A^2_0}{\hbar^3 \omega}$ is a light-induced mass term, and $J_1=\eta\frac{6\alpha_R\beta e^2A^2_0}{\hbar^3 \omega}$ is the coefficient of the anisotropic quadratic term.
-Crucially, all contribution to $d_3({\bf k})$ enter with same sign, implies that the linear Rashba term do not by themselves induce band inversion.
+Crucially, all contribution to $d_3({\bf k})$ enter with same sign, implies that the Rashba terms do not by themselves induce band inversion.
 Therefore, a ferromagnetic mass term $\Delta_m$ is still required to drive topological phase transition.
-The term $J_1(k^2_y-k^2_x)\sigma_z$ breaks the the symmetry between the $X$ and $Y$ points.
-However, for small value of coupling strength $\alpha$, both the $\Delta_R$ and $J_1$ terms makes only small correction to $d_3({\bf k})$, so the dominant control of the topological phase boundary remains interplay between $\Delta_m$ and the coefficient $J_2$.
+We simulate the Hamiltonian on square lattice, where the term $J_1$ breaks the the symmetry between the $X$ and $Y$ points.
+However, for small value of coupling strength $\alpha_R$, both the $\Delta_R$ and $J_1$ terms provides only minor corrections to $d_3({\bf k})$, since $\Delta_R/J_2<<1$ and $J_1/J_2<1$.
+Thus, the dominant control of the topological phase boundary remains interplay between $\Delta_m$ and the coefficient $J_2$.
 This indicates that the nontrivial phases with $\mathcal{C}=1$ or $\mathcal{C}=3$ remain robust against weak linear Rashba perturbation.
-We have shown this in Fig.(\ref{OBC-rashba}) for $\alpha_R< \beta$ in the lattice model taking open boundary along $y$-direction for $A_L=0.1$.
-The figure shows the three chiral edge modes in the band structure (left panel) and their probability density at the system's edge (right panel).
+In Fig.~(\ref{OBC-rashba}), we present the energy band structure of the lattice model with open boundary conditions along the $y$-direction, taking $\alpha = 0.1$ eV${\AA}$ and $\beta = 0.5$ eV${\AA}^3$.
+The left panel shows the presence of three chiral edge modes that connect the conduction and valence bands, indicating the non-trivial topological nature of the system.
+The right panel depicts the corresponding probability density of these edge states, which is strongly localized at the boundary, thereby confirming their edge character.
+The existence of such edge modes provides clear evidence of the bulk–boundary correspondence and further demonstrates that the topological invariant remains robust against small values of $\alpha$.

-In contrast, when only the linear Rashba coupling is present (i.e., in the absence of cubic Rashba terms), the coefficients $J_1$ and $J_2$ vanish entirely.
+In contrast, when only the linear Rashba coupling is present (i.e., in the absence of cubic Rashba terms), the coefficients $J_1$ and $J_2$ in Eq.(\ref{linear-cubic-hamil}) vanish entirely.
 Under such condition the energy gap closes when $\Delta_m=-\Delta_R$, which leads to simultaneous gap closing at all high-symmetry points in the BZ- namely, the $\Gamma$, $X$, $Y$, and $M$ points.
 As a result, the system enters a topologically trivial phase characterized by Chern number $\mathcal{C}=0$.
 Thus cubic Rashba coupling is essential for stabilizing topologically nontrivial phases in this floquet system.